DataDog/hiring-engineers/answers.md

 Metric Collection time is adjusted in configuration yaml instead of python code.

+### So What, Who Cares ?

+- Wide range of pre-built agents available for most common tools available with no extra download
+- Simple to automate configuration of agents with automation tooling and easy to build custom monitors

 ## Timeboards

 To simplify and speed up creation of timeboard script, I first created a dashboard to see what the end result would look like.
 The timeboard creation gives the code in JSON format and I realised I could simply paste this in to the script given in the timeboard API guide.
 The intial steps were to create the app key and grab the API key for the top of the script.
 These have been removed from the uploaded script for security.